stallman-j/ekonomR/README.md

 In addition to project structuring, it includes examples for downloading data (both with and without password protection), basic data cleaning, the workflow most typically encountered for spatial analysis common to environmental economics (i.e. downloading raster data, projecting it to the vector level and then generating a long dataset with observations at the unit-by-time level, e.g. city-month), several common analysis types (e.g. event study, basic regression, two-way fixed effects, instrumental variables), outputting the results of analysis into LaTex-friendly formats, and plotting and mapping with ggplot.

 The package is intended as a template to avoid having to search in your old files for the code in common tasks, providing aesthetically appealing but simple default settings for analysis outputs commonly used by economists (e.g. regression tables with specialized footnotes).

+Still under construction!
+So some of the functions as advertised are still not yet available.

 ## Installation